Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety: Benchmark and Dataset Curation

 \subsubsection{Biometric Information Removal Pipeline}

 We formalize the dataset as a collection of image-text pairs $\mathcal{D} = {(Q_i, T_i)}_{i=1}^{N}$, where $Q_i$ is a question or prompt and $T_i$ is its corresponding textual response.
 The question $Q_i$ can either explicitly inquire about biometric attributes, denoted as $q_i^{\ast}$, or be unrelated to biometric information, denoted as $q_i$.
 Similarly, the response $T_i$ can contain biometric details, represented as $t^{\ast}$, or be free from biometric attributes, denoted as $t$.
 This results in three relevant types of pairs: (i) $(q_i^{\ast}, t_i^{\ast})$: both question and answer include biometric content, (ii) $(q_i, t_i^{\ast})$: only the answer includes biometric content, and (iii) $(q_i, t_i)$: no biometric information is present in either.
+To ensure privacy compliance while preserving semantic meaning, we define a transformation function $\mathcal{F}$ that maps each pair $(Q_i, T_i)$ to a cleaned version $(Q_i', T_i')$: $(Q_i', T_i') = \mathcal{F}(Q_i, T_i)$.
+The transformation $\mathcal{F}$ handles each case as follows: